 Alien species are species that have spread to a new area through human action, either intentionally or unintentionally.
 Some invasive alien species have become established in Finland, causing economic, environmental, social and health-related impacts.
-The Ministry of Agriculture and Forestry is responsible for the overall coordination of alien species matters in Finland, such as implementing the National Strategy on Invasive Alien Species and developing legislation in the field.
+The Ministry of Agriculture and Forestry is responsible for the overall coordination of alien species matters in Finland, such as implementing the EU and national invasive alien species legislation as well as the National Strategy on Invasive Alien Species.

 The EU Regulation on invasive alien species was adopted in September 2014.
 Its aim is to reduce the environmental, social and economic damage caused by alien species and to prevent new invasive alien species from spreading to the EU territory.
 The measures introduced by the regulation are targeted at the most harmful invasive alien species.

 The Act on Managing the Risk Caused by Alien Species (laki vieraslajeista aiheutuvien riskien hallinnasta 1709/2015) lays down provisions on how the EU Regulation on Invasive Alien Species is to be implemented in Finland.
 In addition, the Act contains provisions on invasive alien species which are not included on the List of species of Union concern but which can be considered harmful in the Finnish environment, and the control of other alien species, which are not, at least not at this time, considered invasive alien species.

 Lists of species of Union and National concern

 The List of species of Union concern contains the invasive alien species to which the EU Regulation on Invasive Alien Species applies.
 A separate regulation by the EU Commission contains provisions regarding the List.
 The list is being updated regularly.